rsemenyshyn/yii2-wiki/README.md

 Yii2-Wiki is a flexible implementation of a wiki for Yii2
  - can implement own layout
  - can use rules for access control
+ - doesn't use DB, saves everything in files

 ## Installation
 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).